-Students enrolled in associate degree programs may receive financial aid for attempting up to 150 percent of the total credit hours required for the degree.
-[Example: An Associate Degree in Nursing requires 72 credit hours.
-Students enrolled in this program of study may receive financial aid for attempting 108 credit hours (150% X 72 credits = 108 credits).]
+Students enrolled in associate degree programs may receive financial aid for scheduling up to 150% of the total credit hours required for the degree.
+Example: An Associate Degree in Nursing requires 72 credit hours.
+Students enrolled in this program may receive financial aid for scheduling 108 credit hours ($72 \times 150\% = 108$).